 To prevent this, you should take every step possible to provide a very secure financial ecosystem for your target audience as well as comply with FinTech rules.

-Some ways to secure your software are through SSL protocol, two-factor authentication, cryptographic algorithms, etc. Refusal to do this might lead to litigations and poor customer retention.
+Some ways to secure your software are through SSL protocol, two-factor authentication, cryptographic algorithms, etc. Refusal to do this might lead to litigation and poor customer retention.

 UI/UX is the main factor in making an app appealing to your target audience.